nordic-institute/X-Road/deployment/security-server/k8s/charts/security-server/README.md

 starts.
 It travels as an ordinary env var on the service:

 - **Values:** `services.ds-control-plane.env.XROAD_EDC_IAM_TRUSTED_ISSUER_ISSUER_ID`
-  (default `did:web:ds-issuer-service%3A10100:issuer`, the in-cluster issuer).
+  (default `did:web:ds-issuer-service%3A6183:issuer`, the in-cluster issuer — port 6183 is ds-issuer-service's declared did:web listener).
   Hybrid dev envs override it with the dataspace-wide issuer — the ansible overlay sets it from `trusted_issuer_host`.
 - **How it reaches EDC:** the runtime's packaged `application.yaml` declares `edc.iam.trusted-issuer.issuer.id:
   ${xroad.edc.iam.trusted-issuer.issuer.id}`, and the env var supplies